pxlxingliang/abacus-test/README.md

 Install:
 `pip install .`

-There are two commands:
+There are 3 commands:
 - `abacustest`
 - `collectdata`
 - `outresult`

-Please use `abacustest/collectdata/outresult -h` to get the usage
+Please use `abacustest/collectdata/outresult -h` to get the usages

 ## abacustest
 ```